danielhrisca/asammdf/README.md

 * create new mdf files from scratch
 * append new channels
 * read unsorted MDF v3 and v4 files
-* read CAN bus logging files
+* read CAN and LIN bus logging files
-* extract CAN signals from anonymous CAN bus logging measurements
+* extract CAN and LIN signals from anonymous bus logging measurements
 * filter a subset of channels from original mdf file
 * cut measurement to specified time interval
 * convert to different mdf version